Unlawful Flight from Police

 Need an Arizona Felony Attorney?
-Contact the Law Offices of David Michael Cantor if you have been charged with Unlawful Flight from Police.
-Call 24/7 602-302-0808 or click here to fill out our contact form for a Free Consultation.
+Contact DM Cantor if you have been charged with Unlawful Flight from Police.
+Call us 24/7 at 602-302-0808 or click here to fill out our contact form for a Free Consultation.

 Possible Punishment for Unlawful Flight from Police

 For a first offense class five (5) felony, punishment can be probation with zero (0) days in jail up to one (1) year in jail, or prison of six (6) months to two and one half (2.5) years.
 If the person has one (1) allegeable historical prior conviction, then the “prison only” range is one (1) year to three and three quarters (3.75) years.
 If the person has two (2) allegeable historical prior convictions then the “prison only” range is three (3) years to seven and one half (7.5) years of incarceration.